wilinz/froom/froom/README.md

 ⚠️ The library is open to contributions!
 Refer to [GitHub Discussions](https://github.com/wilinz/froom/discussions) for questions, ideas, and discussions.

+## Why Froom?

+Froom is built as a **modern** and **feature-rich replacement** for the `floor` library, which itself was inspired by the Room persistence library used in Android development.
+While Floor served as a lightweight solution for SQLite in Flutter, Froom enhances and extends its capabilities to meet the needs of modern Flutter applications.

+Froom is based on **Floor 1.5.0**, as Floor is no longer actively maintained. **Froom** aims to continue where Floor left off by providing better support for modern Flutter versions and adding new features such as automatic migrations, improved error handling, and more complex data type support.

+- **Room**: The Android library that inspired Floor and Froom, provides a powerful SQLite abstraction with support for data persistence and querying.
+- **Floor**: A Flutter-specific implementation of Room’s ideas, offering a simplified ORM solution for SQLite in Flutter.
+However, it has been discontinued and is no longer maintained.
+- **Froom**: An evolution of Floor, Froom incorporates lessons learned from both Room and Floor, while adding new features such as automatic SQL migration, better error handling, and support for more complex data types.

+> **Froom** was designed to provide everything that Floor could not, by addressing its limitations and offering better compatibility with newer versions of Flutter.

+## Planned Features

+The following features are planned for future releases of **Froom** to enhance its capabilities and address user feedback:

+- **Automatic SQL Migration**: Plan to add automatic database migrations to handle schema changes smoothly.
+- **Improved Error Handling**: Enhance error reporting and debugging capabilities, ensuring that developers get more actionable insights during development.

+> These features are under **active planning** and will be added based on community contributions and ongoing development.

 [![pub package](https://img.shields.io/pub/v/froom.svg)](https://pub.dartlang.org/packages/froom)
 [![build status](https://github.com/wilinz/froom/workflows/CI/badge.svg)](https://github.com/wilinz/froom/actions)